-Berlin's subway comes with more evocative reminders of the Cold War.
-The Unter den Linden subway station is one of Berlin's former "ghost stations."
-During the Cold War, most underground train tunnels were simply blocked at the border.
-But a few Western lines looped through the East.
-To make a little hard Western cash, the Eastern government rented the use of these tracks to the West, but the stations (which happened to be in East Berlin) were strictly off-limits to East Berliners.
+Less common around town, but still not hard to find, are a handful of what had been the Berlin transit system's "ghost stations."
+During the Cold War, most subway tunnels were simply bricked up at the border.
+But a few Western lines looped through the East, and — to make a little hard Western cash — the East German government rented the use of these tracks to the West…but kept the East Berlin stations strictly off-limits.
 For 28 years they sat, unused and unchanged, as Western trains slowly passed through, their passengers seeing only dimly lit East German guards and lots of cobwebs.
-Within days of the 1989 fall of the Berlin Wall, these stations were reopened (one woman who’d left her purse behind in 1961 got a call from the lost-and-found office in 1989 — they'd found her purse.)
+Within days of the 1989 fall of the Berlin Wall, these stations were reopened.
+(One woman who'd left her purse behind in 1961 got a call from the lost-and-found office in 1989 — they'd found her purse.)
 Today these stations offer a time-travel experience, looking exactly as they did when built in 1931, complete with drab green tiles and original signage.

 Little remains of the grandest souvenir of Cold War Berlin, the infamous Berlin Wall.
 The 100-mile "Anti-Fascist Protective Rampart," as it was called by the East German government, was erected almost overnight in 1961 to stop the outward flow of people (three million leaked out between 1949 and 1961).
 Local guides are quick with all the stats: The 12-foot-high Wall had a 16-foot tank ditch, a no-man's land that was 30 to 160 feet wide, and 300 sentry towers.
 During its 28 years, border guards fired 1,693 times and made 3,221 arrests.
 Meanwhile there were 5,043 documented successful escapes (565 by East German guards).